 It's important to place your CTAs in places that are appropriate.
-The core concept for creation and placement of CTAs is Value and Relevance.
-If you have a blog article designed to provide awareness of your product or service, you would not use a bottom of the funnel CTA like Get A Free Trial in the article.
-A middle of the funnel CTA would be a better option here since the buyer is just likely becoming aware of your product or service.
+The core concept for the creation and placement of CTAs is Value and Relevance.
+If you have a blog article designed to provide awareness of your product or service, you would not use a bottom-of-the-funnel CTA like Get A Free Trial in the article.
+A middle-of-the-funnel CTA would be a better option here since the buyer is just likely becoming aware of your product or service.

 Think through the process of how someone will purchase your product or service and place the CTAs that provide the most value and relevance to that specific page.

 You can tap into new audiences by accepting guest posts on your own website.
 There are a couple of approaches you can take when doing this:

 - Reach out to influencers or bloggers in your chosen market and ask them to write about your product or service.
 You'll likely need to offer them some form of compensation to do this, but you can gain access to their following and also get a nice backlink.
 A few leads from this process may be worth the investment.

 - You could give these influencers or bloggers free access to your product in exchange for an honest article and review of your product or service.
 Again, you'll get some great exposure and a nice backlink.

 - You could also accept guest blog posts for your own website.
 There are lots of writers looking to get exposure for themselves but you will have to be a bit more careful here.
 Here is a guest post blogging checklist you can use to help plan out your guidelines: